-In cases where a bundle contains multiple collections of the same type, the names of the subdirectories containing these collections must be distinguished by a suffix to the mandated subdirectory name.
-For example, if two calibration collections are present in the archive, the two calibration subdirectories might be named calibration\flight and calibration\ground (Figure 2B-3).
+In cases where a bundle contains multiple collections of the same type, the names of the subdirectories containing these collections are distinguished by a suffix to the subdirectory name.
+For example, if two calibration collections are present in the archive, the two calibration subdirectories might be named calibration flight and calibration ground (Figure 2B-2).

-Figure 2B-1: Illustration of the structure for one browse subdirectory (one collection) with many basic products organized into sub-directories.
+Figure 2B-1: Illustration of the structure for one browse subdirectory (one collection) with many basic products organized into subdirectories.